 The C.A.R.
 Residential Purchase Agreement requires Sellers to complete an SPQ for any transaction that requires a TDS because the TDS does not include questions regarding everything that sellers need to disclose to buyers.
 One example of a question not covered in the TDS but that is on the SPQ is whether there has been a death on the Property within the last 3 years (Civil Code Section 1710.2).
-Another example of a legally required disclosure that is not in the TDS, is the requirement that sellers of single family residences built prior to January 1, 1994 (and other properties built before that date) must disclose if the Property has any noncompliant plumbing fixtures (Civil Code Sections 1101.4 and 1101.5).
-1. Any toilet that uses more than 1.6 GPF; 2.
+Another example is the requirement that sellers of single family residences built prior to January 1, 1994 (and other properties built before that date) must disclose if the Property has any noncompliant plumbing fixtures (Civil Code Sections 1101.4 and 1101.5).
+This includes: 1.
+Any toilet that uses more than 1.6 GPF; 2.
 Any showerhead that has a flow capacity of more than 2.5 GPM and 3.
 Any interior faucet that emits more than 2.2 GPM.
-The SPQ should be used in conjunction with the TDS to help the seller carry out the obligation to disclose known material facts about the Property.
+The SPQ should be used in conjunction with the TDS to help the seller carry out the obligation to disclose known material facts and defects affecting the value or desirability of the Property.
+One of the questions on the SPQ (and ESD, see next section) addresses the seller's obligation to provide to the buyer any relevant documents, including reports, whether past or current, in the seller's possession.

-DIA 6/20 (PAGE 2 OF 3)
+DIA REVISED 6/23 (PAGE 2 OF 3)